 For former patients living outside the UK and whom once had treatment for their stay here, under the DPA 1998 they still have the same rights to apply for access to their UK health records.
 Such a request should be dealt with as someone making an access request from within the UK.

 No patient information may be disclosed to members of the public by telephone.
 However, it is sometimes necessary to give patient information to another NHS employee over the telephone.
 Before doing so, the identity of the person requesting the information must be confirmed.

 This may best be achieved by telephoning the person’s official office and asking to be put through to their extension.

-In all cases the GP practice can release information if the patient has given their consent (preferably in writing) and understands the consequences of making that decision.
+In all cases the GP surgery can release information if the patient has given their consent (preferably in writing) and understands the consequences of making that decision.
 There is, however, no legal obligation to disclose information to the police unless there is a court order or this is required under statute (e.g. Road Traffic Act).

-The practice does, however, have a power under the DPA and Crime Disorder Act to release confidential health records without consent for the purposes of the prevention or detection of crime or the apprehension or prosecution of offenders.
+The surgery does, however, have a power under the DPA and Crime Disorder Act to release confidential health records without consent for the purposes of the prevention or detection of crime or the apprehension or prosecution of offenders.
 The release of the information must be necessary for the administration of justice and is only lawful if this is necessary:

 - To protect the patient or another person’s vital interests.

 - For the purposes of the prevention or detection of any unlawful act where seeking consent would prejudice those purposes and disclosure is in the substantial public interest (e.g. where the seriousness of the crime means there is a pressing social need for disclosure).

 Only information, which is strictly relevant to a specific police investigation, should be considered for release and only then if the police investigation would be seriously prejudiced or delayed without it.

 The police should be asked to provide written reasons why this information is relevant and essential for them to conclude their investigations.